mu-majid/sql-postgres-lab/README.md

 ### Accessing DB from API:

   * We are using `pg` module to access postgres from nodejs, and we're accessing it using a pool (not a client).
+  * One way to access the database entity is to use `Repository Pattern`.
+The Idea is to have a central point that we use to access the database.